drduh/YubiKey-Guide/README.md

   -P $GNUPGHOME
 ```

-Review it before use; modern algorithms and privacy-related defaults are selected:
+Review the configuration before using it.
+It selects modern cryptographic defaults and privacy-oriented options, such as hiding recipient key IDs:

 ```console
 $ grep -v "^#" $GNUPGHOME/gpg.conf